dallaylaen/perl-mvc-neaf/README.md

 **Request** object will depend on the underlying web-server.
 The same app, verbatim, should be able to run as PSGI app, CGI script, or Apache handler.
+Request knows all you need about the outside world.

 # FOUNDATIONS